Turning the page from Genesis to Exodus takes us forward almost 400 years.

 YHWH does not abandon his people.
 In mercy, he walks with them until they are finally ready.

 Even now, the Exodus ‘story’ continues in the memory of God’s people.
-It portrays God’s unwavering mercy, his inexhaustible grace, his sacrificial love, and his redemptive power – despite our weaknesses and failures.
+Despite our weaknesses and failures, it portrays God’s unwavering mercy, inexhaustible grace, sacrificial love, and redemptive power.

 Reading or listening to the Exodus ‘story’ is an investment that produces rich rewards.

-Later, as you follow the ‘Story’ into the New Testament, you’ll notice that the name ‘Moses’ is mentioned more than 80 times and the events of the Exodus frequently.
+Later, as you follow the ‘Story’ into the New Testament, you will notice that the name ‘Moses’ is mentioned more than 80 times and the events of the Exodus frequently.

-Reading the Historical Backbone of the Bible moves you through these Exodus events.
-You cover 73 chapters in the books of Exodus, Numbers, and Deuteronomy.
-That might sound like a lot, but it's just over half of the chapters from Exodus to Deuteronomy.
-In smaller pieces, that’s 12 days at 6 chapters a day.
+Reading the Historical Backbone of the Bible (click to download your free resource) moves you through these Exodus events.
+You cover 76 chapters in the books of Exodus, Numbers, and Deuteronomy.
+That might sound like a lot, but it’s just over half of the chapters from Exodus to Deuteronomy.
+In smaller pieces, that’s about 12 days at 6 chapters a day.

-This brings us to the end of the 40 years of meandering and poises us on the banks of the Jordan River.
-We’re now ready to move with Joshua into the Land.
+This brings us to the end of the 40 years of meandering and places us on the banks of the Jordan River, ready to cross into the land with Joshua and a new generation.

 Photo Credit: Leo Reynolds via Compfight cc